saba

 Clinical Rotations with Saba University School of Medicine

 The clinical rotation aspect of your medical program will take place during the second half of your studies at Saba.
-Saba has an extensive network of connections which allows students to secure a clinical education placement at their dream university.
-Saba’s strong relationships with ACGME-approved teaching hospitals throughout the United States, and university affiliated hospitals in Canada is one of the many reasons why students choose to enroll on their medical program with us.
+Saba has an extensive network of connections which allows students to progress through their clinical education without any undo delays.
+Saba’s strong relationships with ACGME-approved teaching hospitals throughout the United States, and university-affiliated hospitals in Canada are one of the many reasons why students choose to enroll in their medical program with us.
 Aspiring doctors are confident that they will take part in a clinical education program that supports their development in the medical field.
 Our students have completed elective clinical rotations at over 300 sites in the past two years and developed skills in professionalism, reliability, and humility.
 These skills provide the foundation required to continue with a successful career in medicine.

 The Clinical Rotations Curriculum